DEVANSHU-KALI/machine_leaning_course/linear_regression/polynomial_regression/what_is_it.md

     - lets say you took the degree till n-1, what happens if you plot it is, you end up with a line which perfectly fits your data, it goes through every point which bring the problems like **over fitting**, **extrapolation problem** like going to higher degree makes the model unpredictable outside the training data.
 - **How is the equation gonna look if we want more than one feature's powers?**
 - **What happens if we take more degree?**
-    - it may increse **over fitting**,  **extrapolation problem** (explained above), the model also captures the noise in the data (if you take higher degree the line gets more flexible like a band and tries to go through every data point and while in that processs, it also goes through the nose and captures that too,,, which is not good for a model.)
+    - it may increse _over fitting_,  _extrapolation problem_ (explained above), the model also captures the noise in the data (if you take higher degree the line gets more flexible like a band and tries to go through every data point and while in that processs, it also goes through the nose and captures that too, which is not good for a model.)
 - **You may also here that, you only take the feature and its powers in the model and do the predictions, but what about the other features?**
     - there is no restriction like you should only take powers of one fetaure, its up to you, if you feel like 2 features are showing non linear relation, you can take the powers of that feature too. all that matters is, till how much degree you going to take it to.
 - **Why is this model not used wide and only heard just in the theory?**